OSAC logo

 French Guiana Country Security Report

-This product is released in collaboration with the U.S. Embassy in Paramaribo, Suriname.
-There is no U.S. Embassy or Consulate located in French Guiana.
+There is no U.S. Embassy in French Guiana.

 Although French Guiana does not have official ratings for crime from the U.S. Department of State, it should be considered similar to Paramaribo, which the U.S. Department of State has assessed as being a HIGH-threat location for crime directed at or affecting official U.S. government interests.